CCNY-Analytics-and-Quant/Pizza-Project-Spr2023/README.md

 I made these charts one after the other in the order I thought was most necessary.
-I initially only thought of making Charts 1-5, but when I made Chart 5, I realized I needed to focus on revenue, since my project was based on profit.
-Revenue is not profit, but there was no cost of running the business to calculate profit.
+I initially only thought of making Charts 1-5, but when I made Chart 5, I realized I needed to focus on revenue and time.

 The presentation did not use all 8 charts and did not use the same order.
 It was only after making the charts did I figure out what order I should have made them in.